Azure/ResourceModules/modules/web/hosting-environment/configuration--networking/README.md

 | [`inboundIpAddressOverride`](#parameter-inboundipaddressoverride) | string | Customer provided Inbound IP Address.
 Only able to be set on Ase create. |
 | [`remoteDebugEnabled`](#parameter-remotedebugenabled) | bool | Property to enable and disable Remote Debug on ASEv3. |

+### Parameter: `hostingEnvironmentName`

+The name of the parent Hosting Environment.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `allowNewPrivateEndpointConnections`

 Property to enable and disable new private endpoint connection creation on ASE.

 - Required: No
 - Type: bool
 - Default: `False`